ForbesLindesay/secure-javascript-sandbox/README.md

 # How much memory (in bytes) to allow each sandboxed function
 # to use.
 This includes the memory for the Spidermonkey VM
 # itself.
 Defaults to 128MB.
+# You can set this to "UNBOUNDED" to remove this limit.
 SANDBOX_MAX_MEMORY_BYTES="128MB"
 # Set a limit on the number of "tables elements" within the WASM VM
+# You can set this to "UNBOUNDED" to remove this limit.
 SANDBOX_MAX_TABLE_ELEMENTS="100_000"
 # Set a limit on the number of "instances" within the WASM VM
 SANDBOX_MAX_INSTANCES="10_000"